ibm-js/sdk/GUIDELINES.md

  * checking the state of the widget during and after the typical user interaction scenarios for the widget
  * checking that each event the widget is firing on user interaction is correctly received

-#### a11y

-All widgets MUST be accessible:
- * High contrast support should be tested on Windows+IE10/IE11 (FF if supported) (with High Contrast mode enabled in the settings).
- * Screen readers support should be tested on Windows with JAWS and iOS with VoiceOver.

 ## Security Guidelines